Naulakha Palace

 The Naulakha Palace, the oldest extant palace in Gondal, India, dating back to the 18th century (1748) during the reign of Haloji Sagramji, with a "sculpted facade" is a part of the Darbargardh fort complex.
-It is named "Navalakaha" meaning rupees "nine lakhs" (Rs 900,000) which was the cost of building it at that time.
+It is named "Navalakaha" meaning that which cost rupees "nine lakhs", nine lakhs or Rs 900,000 being the cost of the construction at that time.
 It has stone carvings with "jharokhas" (balconies), a pillared courtyard, delicately carved arches, and a unique spiral staircase.
-The large chandelier-lit "durbar" hall (court house) witnesses stuffed panthers, gilt wooden furniture, and antique mirrors.
+The large chandelier-lit "durbar" hall (court house) has stuffed panthers, gilt wooden furniture, and antique mirrors.
 The "private palace museum" displays an array of silver caskets which were in the services of carrying messages and gifts for the Maharajah Bhagwat Sinhji on his silver jubilee as ruler of Gondal.

-Location

 The palace is situated in Gondal city, which is well connected by road, rail and air services.
 It is located 38 km away from Rajkot, which is also the airport (40 km away) and rail head.